The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Methods and data

-We rescaled all covariances in a volume of 10 \gpchc, taken as an ideal representative of a redshift bin of a Stage-IV survey \citep{Albrecht06} at $z \sim 1$, as, e.g., for the Euclid Wide Survey \citep{Euclid_wide_survey}.
-We have estimated that even extending it to lower or higher redshifts does not significantly impact our findings.
+with $\vec{t} = (s_{12}, s_{13}, s_{23})$, $\vec{t'} = (s_{12}', s_{13}', s_{23}')$.
+We rescaled all covariances in a volume of 10 \gpchc, taken as an ideal representative of a redshift bin of a stage-IV survey \citep{Albrecht06} at $z \sim 1$, such as for the Euclid Wide Survey \citep{Euclid_wide_survey}.
+We estimated that even extending it to lower or higher redshifts does not significantly affect our findings.
+All the measurements of 3PCF obtained for this analysis are available among the data products of the \textsc{Quijote} suite.\footnote{\url{https://quijote-simulations.readthedocs.io/en/latest/3PCF.html}}